drazkiew/PythonTaskWojDra/README.md

 ### Setting up PostgreSQL connection
 The app expects a connection with a PostgreSQL database to work properly.
 To set it up, a [connection service file](https://www.postgresql.org/docs/current/libpq-pgservice.html) must be created/modified (for example, you can create a `.pg_service.conf` file in your home directory).
-Add the following declaration inside of it:
+Add the following declaration inside it:
 ```
 [task_service]
 host=HOST